Key takeaways:

 Manufacturing

 According to Statista, in 2020, 57 percent of global IoT manufacturing spending was on devices responsible for factory automation.
-This is because effective field device management ensures a reduction in equipment maintenance and operational costs.
+This is because effective field device management helps reduce costs related to equipment maintenance and operations.

-For monitoring this equipment’s effective work and predicting its failure, sensors measuring air noise and pressure, the presence of microparticles, and other readings can be placed all over the equipment.
+To remotely monitor this equipment’s performance and predict failures, sensors measuring air noise and pressure, the presence of microparticles, and other readings can be placed all over the equipment.
 A gateway, usually put on the ceiling, can then send this data to employees responsible for the equipment monitoring, helping to prevent costly consequences of air pollution.
-If you are interested in how to ensure IoT predictive maintenance for manufacturers, read this post.

 IoT vendors are increasingly ensuring the above-mentioned capabilities of remote device management to meet the growing demands and expand their business.
 That’s where cloud platforms give a helping hand.